istio/istio.io/content/help/ops/traffic-management/deploy-guidelines/index.md

 This section provides specific deployment or configuration guidelines to avoid networking or traffic management issues.

-## Virtual service and destination rule host configuration merging
+## Multiple virtual services and destination rules for the same host

-In situations where it is inconvenient to define the complete set of route rules or policies for a particular host in a single `VirtualService` or `DestinationRule` resource, it may be possible to incrementally specify the configuration for the host in separate resources, which will be merged when they are applied.
+In situations where it is inconvenient to define the complete set of route rules or policies for a particular host in a single `VirtualService` or `DestinationRule` resource, it may be preferable to incrementally specify the configuration for the host in multiple resources.
+Starting in Istio 1.0.1, an experimental feature has been added to merge such destination rules and merge such virtual services if they are bound to a gateway.

 Consider the case of a `VirtualService` bound to an ingress gateway exposing an application host which uses path-based delegation to several implementation services, something like this: